LucianSpitzner/plasmetheus/docs/source/usage.rst

    python3 plasmetheus.py <setupFileName>

 If the specific AMITIS simulation has not been analysed before, Plasmetheus will create a filtered particle file and place it into the corresponding data folder.
-Then, it will start the simulation.
+Then, it will start the calculations.

+Results are placed into the results directory, named as specified in the setup file.